Taupo New Zealand

 A much-loved destination (some would say over loved) for tourists in New Zealand, Taupo (pronounced toe paw) is a beautiful spot with lots of fun and interesting things to see and do.
 Great Lake Taupo is one of New Zealand’s great landmarks.
 A wonderful place for a solo female holiday.

-From taking a sailing boat or kayak tour to see the Maori carvings to hiking and biking, Taupo provides plenty of activities for the young or young at heart.
+From taking aor kayak tour to see the Maori carvings to hiking and biking, Taupo provides plenty of activities for the young or young at heart.
 Away from Great Lake Taupo, you’ll find beautiful countryside, majestic falls and the thermal pools that the North Island of New Zealand is much famous for.

 My road trip from Rotorua had taken me through some magical countryside and it was a gloriously sunny day on my arrival into Taupo.

-To get my bearings and to find a camping ground to pitch my tent, I stopped off at the i-Site tourist information centre.
+To get my bearings and to find a camping ground to pitch my tent, I stopped off at the.
 I needed to spend a penny (which ended up costing me 50 cents) and found great amenities including free wifi around the area.
 Map in hand, Taupo is easy to navigate within 1/2 an hour I had pitched my little tent and was ready to explore my new surroundings.

 On first impression, Taupo looked like many other tourist destinations, lots of little cafes and restaurants line the road along the foreshore and the McDonalds is crowded with tourists and backpackers from many other lands.
 Young backpackers seem to overtake the town and have been known to bathe in Great Lake Taupo and the Spa Park.
 Having lived in Byron Bay Australia for many years I was conscious of how this type of tourism has both benefits and impacts for the locals in the town.
 I was soon to find that Taupo and its surrounds are such a wonderful place it’s no wonder the tourists flock there.
 Like many places in the world, it is however, easy to escape the madness and find lovely things to do and wonderful people to meet.